End of wind power waste? Vestas unveils blade recycling technology

-Wind turbine maker Vestas (VWS.CO) unveiled new technology on Monday which it says enables wind turbine blades to be fully recycled, avoiding the dumping of old blades.
+COPENHAGEN (Reuters) - Wind turbine maker Vestas unveiled new technology on Monday which it says enables wind turbine blades to be fully recycled, avoiding the dumping of old blades.

 Turbine blades are set to account for 43 million tonnes of waste in 2050, according to a 2017 University of Cambridge study.
 Most blades end up in landfills, because they are hard to recycle.